How to Select the Right Weight for Running Shoes

 What Are Lightweight Running Shoes?

-Running shoes typically weigh between 6.5 and 13 ounces.
-To qualify as “lightweight,” the shoes should clock in at less than 8 ounces, says Nelya Lobkova, DPM, a podiatrist in New York City.
-Meanwhile, “heavy” shoes generally weigh more than 10.5 ounces.
+Running shoes typically weigh between 184g and 368g.
+To qualify as 'lightweight', the shoes should clock in at less than 227g, says Nelya Lobkova, DPM, a podiatrist in New York City.
+Meanwhile, 'heavy' shoes generally weigh more than 300g.

-The weight of a running shoe is influenced by all the shoe components, but “most notably the midsole,” Dr. Lobkova says.
+The weight of a running shoe is influenced by all the shoe components, but 'most notably the midsole', Dr Lobkova says.
 In fact, the midsole accounts for up to 75 percent of the weight of a typical running shoe, she says.
-The midsole is the part of the running shoe attached to the outsole and dictates the cushioning or shock absorption of the shoe.
+The midsole is the part of the running shoe attached to the outsole and it dictates the cushioning or shock absorption of the shoe.

-Any racing or track running shoe will fall under the “lightweight” category.
+Any racing or athletics running shoe will fall under the 'lightweight' category.
 Minimalist running shoes, as well as some trail and road running shoes, are also lightweight.